derekmurawsky/ansible-derekmurawsky-general/roles/ansible_bootstrap/docs/README.md

 # Ansible_Bootstrap

 A simple role to help bootstrap a linux server for ansible management.
-It provisions a user, adds the user to the sudoers group, and configures passwordless sudo for that user.
+It provisions a user, adds the user to the sudoers group, and configures password-less sudo for that user.

 ## Requirements